drewxs/coal/README.md

 # Start the REPL
 coal

+# Create a new project
+coal new PROJECT_NAME

-# Run from file
+# Run the current project or a given program
-coal run FILE
+coal run [PROGRAM_PATH]

-# Run from string
+# Evaluate a string
 coal eval STRING

-# Format a file
+# Format all files in the current project or from a given path
-coal fmt FILE
+coal fmt [PATH]
 ```

 Run `coal --help` for more information.